-Nation contributing editor Gore Vidal is a prolific novelist, playwright and essayist, and one of the great stylists of contemporary American prose.
+Gore Vidal, a longtime Nation contributing writer, was a prolific novelist, playwright and essayist, and one of the great stylists of contemporary American prose.
 Vidal made his debut as novelist with Williwaw at the age of 19, while still in the US Army.

 Vidal grew accustomed at an early age to a life among political and social

 notables.
 He was born at the military academy in West Point, New York,

 where his father was an instructor.
 He was raised near Washington, DC, in the house of his grandfather, Thomas P. Gore, a populist Democrat senator from Oklahoma.
 Vidal learned about political life from him, and when he was a teenager he adopted the first name of Gore.
 Vidal also spent time on the

 Virginia estate of his stepfather, Hugh.
 D. Auchincloss.
 After graduating from

 Philips Exeter Academy in New Hampshire, he served on an army supply ship

 in the Aleutian Islands, near Alaska.
 Much of his time in the Enlisted Reserve

 Corps he devoted to writing.
 Upon his discharge he worked for six months for